‘Days Of Our Lives’ Weekly Preview Spoilers: Pregnancy Shocker, Love Triangles & A Proposal

 The pair previously conceived a child together.
 Sadly, their son David Abraham, whom they named after their two fathers, died at birth.
 The death brought the couple closer together as they grieved their loss, but also sent Lani on a downward spiral.

-This time around if the pair are pregnant again, Days of Our Lives fans could see Lani be an emotional mess as she remembers all of the hurt she felt after losing little David.
+This time around, if the pair are pregnant again, Days of Our Lives fans could see Lani be an emotional mess as she remembers all of the hurt she felt after losing little David.